shimniok/dupfinder/README.md

 ## Output

 The tool displays:
-- Groups of duplicate files with the same MD5 checksum
+- Groups of duplicate files with the same MD5 checksum by file or directory
 - File size for each duplicate group
 - Wasted storage space per group
 - Total summary of duplicate files and wasted space

 Example output:
 ```